amylour/irish_wildlife_matchup/README.md

 - GitHub - used to save and store all files for this website
 - Git - used for version control
 - Google Fonts - fonts were imported from here
-- Font Awesome - icons and their associated kit were downloaded from here
+- Flaticon - icons were edited and downloaded from here
-- Adobe Color - for all color palettes and accessibility contrast ratios
+- Adobe Color - for all color palettes and accessibility color testing
 - Remove.bg - for image background removal
 - Simple Image Resizer - to resize all artwork
 - Convertio - to convert PNG files to WEBP files
 - Favicon.io - for badger favicon
 - Tiny PNG - to compress images
-- Online Audio Convertor - to compress mp3 files
+- Online Audio Converter - to compress mp3 files
 - Google Dev Tools - to debug and for testing responsiveness
 - Google Lighthouse - for auditing the website
 - W3C Validator - for validating the HTML and CSS code